For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Since the Maintenance Loan is often nowhere near enough to cover living costs in the UK, the government expects parents to pick up the shortfall.
 Basically, the more they earn, the more they're expected to contribute.

 Depending on where you live at uni and how much your parents earn, they could be expected to contribute over £6,000 a year.
-According to our 2023 survey, the average student receives £227 a month from parents.
+In our National Student Money Survey 2024, the average student received £171 a month from parents.

 Read on to find out exactly how much your parents should be contributing, and how you can go about asking them for it...